getsynq/synq-dbt-airflow/README.md

 ### Connect to Postgresql

-`kubectl -n airflow port-forward service/airflow-postgresql 5432`
+`kubectl -n airflow-dbt port-forward service/airflow-postgresql 5432`

 You can now use your database client to inspect the database.